seankmartin/skm-foam/hobbies/piano.md

 You don't have to think in scales for this though, just think of a chromatic movement of the chord.
 As such, the motions are as simple as possible.

+An example of the 2 5 1 6 in Eb
+Play **Fmin7 Bb7 Ebmaj7 C7**, then make easier with **Fmin7, Bb7 (2nd inversion) Ebmaj7 C7 (1st inversion)**
+Remember that the C7 and Bb7 are dominant chords (so they want to resolve to the 1 and 2 respectively) Note that they chromatically are moving by the same amount.

 The same voicing works on the five chord as well as a tritone (three whole steps) substition.
 You can roll a tenth!

 For moving around, you could move chromatically, in whole steps, around the circle of fifths. etc.

+To follow up on voicings, the most important part of chords are the 3rd and the 7th.

+Comping stands for accompanyment
+You can keep the melody in mind even when improvising to try and have a similar feel!

 ## Scales